jyrum/jyrum.github.io/essays/ics314-ai-use.md

 ## Conclusion

 Personally I believe that AI is a great tool that can and should be used by both teachers and students.
 Teachers can use AI in the future to increase the quality of their lessons.
 Students can use AI to understand topics more and elevate their learning experience in school.
 However, it is very important to make sure that professors get the message across to students that AI should only be used as a tool.
 AI for students should only assist their thinking.
-Like I said earlier, you should not use AI as a get out of jail free card.
+Like I said earlier, you should not use AI as a shortcut or an easy way out to save time.